dingherself/intro/handouts/_posts/2025-09-03-course-overview.md

 - Philosophy teaches [critical thinking and analytical writing](https://dailynous.com/value-of-philosophy/charts-and-graphs).
   - Morton finds this “dispassionate answer” to be “rather disappointing” (p.
 103) Why do you think that is?
 - Philosophy aims at fundamental truths.
   - Why does Morton reject this answer as well?
-  - Is this right?
+Is this right?
 - Morton’s answer: Philosophy offers an “antidote to the uncritical acceptance of the world and ourselves as we are” (p.
 104).
   - What does this amount to?
-    - Merely critical vs. also constructive/imaginative/remedial
+Morton on the merely critical vs. also constructive/imaginative/remedial.

 *Question for discussion: Does Morton’s answer also sell philosophy short?*